Jump Restore Light Transport: Global discovery

-\paragraph{Practical limitations}
+In our example in \autoref{fig:global-discovery-d}, we replaced the local Gaussian kernel with a mixture of the same local Gaussian kernel and a large step distribution $\regenerationdistribution$, given by a uniform distribution over the depicted domain, with a large step probability of $\largestepprobability=0.3$.

-Even though this attempt works pretty well in practice, it is hard to give a general choice for the large step probability $\largestepprobability$.
-Not only that, according to \eqref{eq:mixture-proposal-kernel} a \emph{large step proposal} is proposing a large scale move \emph{uninformedly}.
-That is, the proposal is made without knowledge of how productive the current phase of the exploration is.
-Even though it can be rejected when the target density at the proposed state is significantly smaller than at the current state, there is a potential of drawing the exploration away from a region where the exploration was going on well.
-Not only that, upon rejection the chain will be remain in the previous state, which will slow down the speed of exploration.
+\paragraph*{Practical limitations}

-The sampler constructed in this work will address this issue.
-In some sense, it will yield \emph{rejection-free} global moves, which are happening on a rate sensitive to the shape of $\targetdistribution$ in the region explored before the move.
+Even though this approach works quite well in practice, it is difficult to prescribe a universally effective choice for the large step probability $\largestepprobability$.
+Moreover, according to \eqref{eq:mixture-proposal-kernel}, a \emph{large step proposal} introduces a large-scale move \emph{uninformatively} — that is, without taking into account how productive the current phase of exploration is.
+While such proposals can be rejected if the target density at the proposed state is significantly lower than at the current state, they may nonetheless divert the exploration away from regions where sampling was proceeding efficiently.
+Additionally, upon rejection, the chain remains at the previous state, which reduces the overall exploration speed.